 There are several industry organisations that have OFT approval and large memberships who have to abide by a code of conduct and have a minimum level of training and facilities, which increase your chances of finding a garage you can trust.

 The Porsche Club GB and the BMW Driver’s Club among hundreds of others have a great reputation for putting members in touch with specialist servicing outlets.
-Otherwise simply log on and talk to other owners on the bulletin boards at numerous motoring websites.
+Otherwise, simply log on and talk to other owners on the bulletin boards at numerous motoring websites.

-Dealing with a garage
+How to deal with a garage

-You need to guard against the naughty practice of charging for costly oil by the litre, not replacing parts and the possibility that they may do more than you ask.
 Perhaps the cheekiest thing that some garages do is charge by the book – if the manual says it takes four hours to do a job and they do it in two, they still charge for four.

 The simple way around all this is to ask for a quote.
 Get this in writing, and if it seems high then go for a second or third quote at nearby garages.
 Check whether costs for labour, parts and VAT are all included.
 Ask if workmanship and parts are guaranteed.